Idehed/Greatskate-P1/README.md

 - I tested this weste in 4 different browsers : Safari , Google Chrome, Windowns Edge and Firefox.
 - I tested that all the navigation links works and take you to the right place.
-- I made sure that my navigation, header, about me page, conact me page are easily navigated and easy to read.
+- I made sure that my navigation, header, about me page, contact me page are easily navigated and easy to read.
 - I tested that my form works with all the inputs and it is visble for the user.

 ---